Loading Events

 3101 Country Club Rd., Winston-Salem

 Enjoy lunch with a side of interesting conversation!
-Michelle Merrill discusses Sarah Kirkland Snider’s feature-rich Something for the Dark and Mahler’s massive Titan Symphony.
+Michelle Merrill discusses Sarah Kirkland Snider’s and Gustav Mahler’s rich orchestral oeuvres.

 Symphony by the Glass